xvdp/magi/README.md

 3. Datasets and Dataloaders

-### 1. Augmentation
+## 1. Augmentation

-* Based on torchvision transform syntax, exclusively handling tensors.
+Augumentation transforms are based on the design of torchvision, located in folder `magi/transforms/`.
-* Generalized for 3 different purposes:
+Transforms are classes which `__call__()` functionals.
+Functionals have a main transform wrapper generalized for 3 different purposes:
-    - dataset load - designed to minimize footprint, operations are where possible, in place
+* dataset load - designed to minimize footprint, operations are where possible, in place
-    - display - cloning data at every step, allowing to trace and visualize augmentation
+* display - cloning data at every step, allowing to trace and visualize augmentation
-    - differentiation - for backpropagation, triggered automatically
+* differentiation - for backpropagation, triggered automatically

-So as to be able to handle different types of data and multimodal data, augmentation transforms are designed to automatically transform different types of data.
+Transformation functions to all supported data kinds are suffixed, tagged and handled by the main transform wrapper.
+For example, on affine transforms bounding boxes or paths on an image need to be transformed along images, or 3d and 2d data on the same elements likewise.
+New types of data that require transformation need to be tagged and an appropriate functional handler built.

-For instance, position vectors in images require differnt transform than image data, as do 3d position vectors, or camera rays.
+Operations that require backprop can call the typed functionals bypassing typechecking.

-Every transform that requires different operations has extensions specifically designed for the data type.
+Higher level transforms--handling data loaded from datasets or streams--are typechecked, through a container class handling features.

-In order to handle data types and possible transforms that are open set, transforms and features are typed, new types can be registered.
+## TODO: Direct to More on Augment Transforms md

-### 2.Features
+## 2.Features

 Dataset features are an openended problem, a dataset may provide data with class names, regression targets, or a collection of data of different modes. <br>
 To address this openendednes this adds an addressable list, `class Item(list)` a feature that is both a list and can contain tags to aid the handling of data.<br>
 Item can be cast to `list(Item)` or be used to carry any kind of structured data.